bazbt3/rssupdatemasto/README.md

     "FuckModell": "#NFL #Browns #History",
     "spacebrowns": "#NFL #Browns"}
 ```
+Note: I chose to use this method of displaying the data within the file.
+Don't use an `.ini` with `configparser` - configparser converts the key's text to lower case, thus never matching the `term` value.

 ### Files the script creates:
 The code itself creates 2 more files, both of which can be safely removed *while testing*, but which are necessary to create and retain a history: